 RIBA Part 2 Bursary

-To be eligible to apply for a RIBA Part 2 Bursary, students must be in the process of applying for an RIBA Part 2 course in the UK beginning the following September.
-Proof of enrolment will be required before the bursary is paid to successful applicants.
+To be eligible to apply for the 2023 RIBA Part 2 Bursary applicants must be in the process of applying for a RIBA Part 2 course in the UK beginning in September 2023.

 How to apply